 *Many tuners also combine both a microphone and an instrument jack.

-Clip on tuners have become incredibly popular, and for good reason.
-They are a lightweight option that don’t use up a lot of battery power and can be used to tune your guitar even in a noisy environment, such as in a live setting.
+Clip-on tuners have become incredibly popular, and for good reason.
+They are a lightweight option that doesn’t use up a lot of battery power and can be used to tune your guitar even in a noisy environment.

-While some clip on tuners utilize both a microphone and sensor unit, in most cases clip on tuners work by detecting the vibrations imparted on the guitar itself due to the frequency of the note being played, much like a piezo pickup works.
-In fact clip on tuners utilize Piezo crystals to detect changes in pressure caused by vibrations.
+While some clip-on tuners utilize both a microphone and sensor unit, in most cases clip-on tuners work by detecting the vibrations imparted on the guitar itself due to the frequency of the note being played, much like a piezo pickup.
+In fact, clip-on tuners utilize Piezo crystals to detect changes in pressure caused by vibrations.

-The frequency is then processed by the tuners on board circuitry and the relative accuracy of the note in comparison to the correct pitch is displayed on screen.
+The frequency is then processed by the tuner’s onboard circuitry and the relative accuracy of the note in comparison to the correct pitch is displayed on the screen.

-Another reasonably new type of tuner, soundhole tuners work in much the same way as a clip on tuner but less visible for those who prefer not to obscure the manufacturer’s mark on your headstock.
+Another reasonably new type of tuner, soundhole tuners work in much the same way but are less visible, for those who prefer not to obscure the manufacturer’s mark on the guitars headstock.

 This type of pickup usually features a highly visible display and simple controls, as they are required to be compact and unobtrusive.

-Another common complaint is inaccuracy when tuning the low E string (you can read first-hand accounts of this here), although this depends on the brand.
-The Planet Waves NS Micro sound hole tuner is well reviewed and appears to suffer less from ambient noise.
+Another common complaint is inaccuracy when tuning the low E string, although this depends on the brand.
+The Planet Waves NS Micro soundhole tuner is well-reviewed and appears to suffer less from ambient noise.

-Boss were the first company to introduce pedal tuners to the world (the Boss TU-2), but were apprehensive as they were unsure if there was sufficient demand.
+Boss was the first company to introduce pedal tuners to the world (the Boss TU-2) but were apprehensive as they were unsure if there was sufficient demand.
 They released the pedal tuner in 1998 and the rest, as they say, is history.

 One of the benefits of the TU-2 was that it allowed the guitar to be muted while tuning.
-This allowed the guitarist to tune in silence, and also meant as the microphone was not engaged the tuner did not detect external noise and make tuning more difficult.
+This allowed the guitarist to tune in silence, and also meant as the microphone was not engaged the tuner did not detect external noise.

 Pedal tuners remain popular for live performance, and as this was their intended purpose the visual displays are often purposefully bright to stand out on dark stages.

-Generally this kind of tuner offers all the advantages of non polyphonic tuners, while also allowing the guitarist to quickly check their tuning by simply strumming a chord.
-This offers a much faster option for tuning, while still providing a fall back in the form of a chromatic tuning option.
+Generally, this kind of tuner offers all the advantages of a non-polyphonic tuner, while also allowing the guitarist to quickly check their tuning by strumming a chord.
+This offers a much faster option for tuning, while still providing a fallback in the form of a chromatic tuning option.

-Hopefully you now understand how a guitar tuner works, the different options available, which tuners are the most accurate and how pitch is detected and the units used to measure it.
+Hopefully, you now understand how a guitar tuner works, the different options available, which tuners are the most accurate, and how pitch is detected and measured.

 While advancements will continue to be made, modern tuners are highly accurate.
-In most cases provided you purchase a tuner that has at least some brand recognition e.g. Boss, Korg, Peterson, TC electronic, Snark, you won’t run into many problems.
-For the sheer sake of convenience, definitely consider a clip on tuner, they’re popular for a reason after all and despite their often low price and a reliable option.
+In most cases provided you purchase a tuner that has at least some brand recognition e.g. Boss, Korg, Peterson, TC electronic, Snark, you won’t run into any problems.
+For the sheer sake of convenience, consider a clip-on tuner, they’re popular for a reason and despite their often low price are a reliable option.